 But first, let’s have a look at some the things that would make the 25th anniversary Countach the butt of many jokes today.

-While the mirror glasses could be controlled via a power button on the inside, the mirror body was attached with a sort of flexible rubber arm which the driver had to manually alter on both sides.
+- While the mirror glasses could be controlled via a power button on the inside, the mirror body was attached with a sort of flexible rubber arm which the driver had to manually maneuver on both sides.

 What’s more fascinating about Lamborghini in general is that its founder, Ferruccio Lamborghini, came from a tractor background.
 He was thought to have lost his faculties when he decided to build the worlds best super sports car.
 Constructing that kind of car was perceived as an extravagance, a leap in the dark, and something that would squander his fortune.